dmuchai/kenya-movers-ai/SCREENSHOT_MANUAL_GUIDE.md

 2. Click device toolbar (📱 icon)
 3. Select "iPhone 12 Pro" or "Pixel 5"
 4. Navigate to home page
-5. Scroll to show hero section
+5. Ensure hero section is fully visible (should be at top)
 6. Take screenshot
 ---

 ### 2. **QUOTE FORM - EMPTY STATE** ⭐ MUST HAVE